-While most Americans consider all potato chips to be essential the same, with only the flavor distinguishing the taste, those of us who live in Pennsylvania know better.
+While most Americans consider all potato chips to be essentially the same, with only the flavor distinguishing the taste, those of us who live in Pennsylvania know better.

 Nowhere is the art of crafting the perfect potato chip more apparent than in York, the “Factory Tour Capital of the World“.
 And while there are many different snack food companies in the area, my personal favorite is Martin’s Potato Chips.